Superrehtard/old_diaspora_wiki/API-v1.md

 This is a draft for designing Diaspora's API version 1.
 This is neither complete nor correct, it's just a collection of ideas.

+**SORRY the markup of the page was switched somehow** and the history is gone

 **Table of Contents:**
 * Introduction
 ** "General notes":#general_notes